 National Association of Black Journalists: This organization assists students that are looking forward to careers in the media industry after graduation.

 National Black Law Student Association: UCF NBLSA is dedicated to fostering academic and professional competence, and bringing about meaningful legal and political changes in Black communities, while welcoming students of all backgrounds.

 National Pan-Hellenic Council, Inc.: NPHC is a coalition of the nine largest historically African American Greek-letter fraternities and sororities, which are Alpha Phi Alpha, Kappa Alpha Psi, Omega Psi Alpha, Delta Sigma Theta, Phi Beta Sigma, Zeta Phi Beta, Sigma Gamma Rho, Alpha Kappa Alpha (inactive) and Iota Phi Theta (inactive).
 The organization boasts a diverse membership of over 1.5 million members internationally, comprised of students, celebrities, corporate, political and community leaders.

-NSBE UCF: The National Society of Black Engineers chapter at UCF is focused on increasing the number of culturally responsible black engineers who excel academically, succeed professionally and positively impact the community.
+National Society of Black Engineers: NSBE UCF is focused on increasing the number of culturally responsible Black engineers who excel academically, succeed professionally and positively impact the community.

 Naturally Textured: We specialize in natural hair care and the many attributes of natural hair care.
 The mission of Naturally Textured is to educate students on how to gain and maintain healthy hair through better lifestyle choices.